-- Samik Datta and Matt J. Keeling (2017), ''Capturing sexual contact patterns in modelling the spread of sexually transmitted infections: evidence using Natsal-3', Epidemics (submitted).
+- Samik Datta, Catherine H. Mercer and Matthew J. Keeling (2017), 'Capturing sexual contact patterns in modelling the spread of sexually transmitted infections: evidence using Natsal-3', PLOS One (submitted).

-- Tinevimbo Shiri, Samik Datta, Jason Madan, Alexander Tsertsvadze, Pamela Royle, Matt J. Keeling, Noel McCarthy, Stavros Petrou (2016), 'Indirect Impact of Childhood Pneumococcal Conjugate Vaccination on Invasive Pneumococcal Disease: A Global Systematic Review and Meta-analysis', The Lancet Global Health 5(1), 51-59.
+- Tinevimbo Shiri, Samik Datta, Jason Madan, Alexander Tsertsvadze, Pamela Royle, Matt J. Keeling, Noel McCarthy and Stavros Petrou (2016), 'Indirect Impact of Childhood Pneumococcal Conjugate Vaccination on Invasive Pneumococcal Disease: A Global Systematic Review and Meta-analysis', The Lancet Global Health 5(1), 51-59.
 [ARTICLE]

 - Samik Datta and Julia L. Blanchard (2016), 'The effects of seasonal processes on size spectrum dynamics', Canadian Journal of Fisheries and Aquatic Sciences 73(4), 598-610.
 [ARTICLE]